apache/flink/docs/tutorials/datastream_api.md

 {% highlight bash %}
 $ cd my/kafka/directory
-$ bin/kafka-topics.sh --create --zookeeper localhost:2181 --topic wiki-results
+$ bin/kafka-create-topic.sh --zookeeper localhost:2181 --topic wiki-results
 {% endhighlight %}

 Now we are ready to run our jar file on the local Flink cluster: